jarro2783/ausnethack/README.md

-This is the code for https://ausnethack.com, a [nethack](https://www.nethack.org) server hosted in Australia.
+This is the code for [AusNetHack](https://ausnethack.com), a [NetHack](https://www.nethack.org) server hosted in Australia.

-Build the code with `ninja`, test it with `ninja test`.
+Build the code with `ninja`, test it with `ninja test`, lint it with `ninja lint`.
 We accept pull requests for improvements.